taus11/manifest_script/README.md

+README:

-#Put this line in your ~/.bashrc : source ~/git/github/manifest_script/manifest.sh
+Put this line in your ~/.bashrc : source ~/git/github/manifest_script/manifest.sh

-***
+You can simply write
+$ manifest_search wireshark separate
+This will group and separate affects in terms of different products.

+EXAMPLES:

+EXAMPLE 0 (Because arrays start at 0): Cat and dogs!

+Statement: I want to see both kernel-rt and kernel-alt

+Command:
+$manifest_search

+EXAMPLE 1 :

+Statement: I want to see both kernel-rt and kernel-alt

+$manifest_search 'kernel-alt|kernel-rt'

+**Screenshot**

+TODO:
+- upload it to PS tools git repo
+- Email to incoming.
+- Screenshot examples.
     echo
     echo "NOTE: Do not use brackets, it skips important stuff if you want to filter out package-extra and package-python, you can do 'package-extra|python' after first argument.

-Add do you want to see an example function of cat with file.pnq sample file" echo ; echo "Make a practice to search:" ; echo "$ manifest_search '""/gd ""' first, to find out packages like 'gd (in php)'" ;
+     Add do you want to see an example function of cat with file.pnq sample file"

+    echo ; echo "Make a practice to search:" ; echo "$ manifest_search '""/gd ""' first, to find out packages like 'gd (in php)'" ;

     echo ; echo "Also Make a practice to search:" ; echo "$ manifest_search '""solr[0-9]""' first, to find out packages like 'solr3' package"

 ***
-upload it to PS tools git repo

 These are the work-simplifying scripts that I create and keep improving which keeps improving